Caipora: Protector of wild game

 While religious belief prohibits the hunt on a Friday, Sunday, or holidays, there is a possibility one could bribe the protector of the forest out of punishment by bribing him with rope tobacco.
 The hunter should go to a trunk of a tree, make the offering, preferably before the hunt on a Thursday night, and say "Here you go, Caipora, [now] let me go away (Toma, Caipora, deixa eu ir embora)".
 However, this bribe is not failproof.

 As in the foregoing example (dove), it is said that the Caipora even has the power to resurrect creatures (Note: Or revive members of its own pig herd.) by various means, "at the touch of pig's snout (see example below), (Note: i.e., probably the pig he is riding, not Caipora's pig-like snout) his stinger-goad (see example below), Smilax (greenbriar) branch, or by verbal command".
 (Note: Cascudo's dictionary.
 Rather poorly translated.)

 In the aforementioned Caipora as a hairy black boy, who was half invisible and rode a thin pig (tale 2 from Bahia), a hunter shoots several pig with a rifle, but the Caipora arrives holding a "stinger" (ferrão, or rather his sting-tipped goad).
 When the Caipora strikes the downed pigs, they all revive, but the sting breaks off when he overdoes his battering of the last, largest pig.
 The Caipora then turns up in disguise at the blacksmith's tent to have the sting on the goad repaired.

-Another manner in which the Caapora is described as dispensing its boon of hunting is that in exchange for the offering of tobacco, booze (cachaça), or baize (baieta, coarse woolen material), it would allow so-many wild pigs, or pigs from its own herd to be shot by the blessed hunter.
+Another manner in which the Caapora is described as dispensing its boon of hunting is that in exchange for the offering of tobacco, booze (cachaça), or baize (baieta, coarse woolen material), it would allow so-many wild pigs or pigs from its own herd to be shot by the blessed hunter.
 If the hunter is without blessing, his bullets will be useless because any pig shot dead will revive at the touch of the snout of the Caapora's riding pig.

 As terror

 After an encounter with the caipora, a person is overtaken with the dread of terror.
 More sinister characterizations accuse him of luring children into his dwelling in a rotten tree.
-(Note: A singer of the Timbira tribe of the northeast describing the Kaapora, cited by Barbosa Rodrigues (1890)) The Caá-Porá is even alleged to carry a pipe made from human skull and tibia, and is supposed to devour humans by sucking on them, leaving the intestines scattered.
+(Note: A singer of the Timbira tribe of the northeast describing the Kaapora, cited by Barbosa Rodrigues (1890)) The Caá-Porá is even alleged to carry a pipe made from a human skull and tibia and is supposed to devour humans by sucking on them, leaving the intestines scattered.

 The Caipora is merely a ghost that transforms into a pig or dog in regions of Argentina and Uruguay according to Cascudo, such a being is described by Juan Bautista Ambrosetti, who remarks that as the shapeshifting specter, the appellation changes from Caá-Porá to just "Porá" denoting a type of ghost.
 He adds that it breathes fire to scare the animals away.